-As the Board completed the year, its governmental fund (as presented in the first column of the statements) reported an unassigned fund balance of \$351,234, which is an increase of eight percent from last year's unassigned fund balance of \$324,102.
-This increase is due to increased charges for services by offering more training courses.
+As the Board completed the year, its governmental fund (as presented in the first column of the statements) reported an unassigned fund balance of \$312,869, which is a decrease of 11 percent from last year's unassigned fund balance of \$351,234.
+This decrease is due largely to expenses incurred from the EMS equipment grant that was done in 2014 but not in 2013.
 The Board has adopted grant budgets for the various grant periods.
 These budgets may be amended or modified as additional grants are received.
 A comparison of budgeted revenues and expenditures to actual has not been presented in the financial statements because the budgets are not all adopted on an annual fiscal-period basis.